-— daily interviews with special guests, in the UK, and from around the globe
+– Interviews with special guests, in the UK, and from around the globe

-— phone-ins for people working in the FE and skills sector to share their Covid-19 stories
+– Video and phone chats for people leading and working in the FE and skills sector to share their Covid-19 stories

-— analysis of the key issues affecting employers, learners, providers and awarding bodies during this challenging time
+– Analysis of the key issues affecting employers, learners, providers and awarding bodies

-— spotlight stories on the unsung heroes helping our education system stay afloat during these unprecedented times
+– Spotlight stories on the unsung heroes helping our education system stay afloat during these unprecedented time

 – Entertainment in the form of great music from the 80s, 90s and the modern day

 Available for broadcast, download and replay on the Skills World Live website, FE News and other channels (e.g. Spotify, iTunes, SoundCloud and Vimeo).
 Subscribe today!